Axel jump: Execution

 Sports reporter Nora Princiotti states, about the triple Axel, "It takes incredible strength and body control for a skater to get enough height and to get into the jump fast enough to complete all the rotations before landing with a strong enough base to absorb the force generated".
 According to American skater Mirai Nagasu, "falling on the triple Axel is really brutal".
+On a successful quadruple Axel, the skater lands with five to ten times the force of their body weight.
+According to Mexican skater Donovan Carrillo, accomplishing the quad Axel is "an incredible feat" because a skater must start the jump from one foot, complete four-and-a-half rotations in less than one second, and then land on the opposite foot.

-It has been shown that the more skilled skaters have greater takeoff velocities and jump lengths.
-When skaters perform double Axels, they exhibit greater rotations during the flight phase, take off in more closed positions, and attain greater rotational velocities than when performing single Axels.
+More skilled skaters have greater takeoff velocities and jump lengths, so when skaters perform double Axels, they exhibit greater rotations during the flight phase, take off in more closed positions, and attain greater rotational velocities than when performing single Axels.
 They also increase their turns not by increasing the time in the air, but by increasing their rotational velocity when performing single, double, and triple Axels.
 According to researcher D.L.
-King, the key to executing a successful triple Axel is "achieving a high rotational velocity by generating angular momentum at take-off and minimising the moment of inertia about the spin axis".
+King, the key to executing a successful triple Axel is "achieving a high rotational velocity by generating angular momentum at take-off and minimizing the moment of inertia about the spin axis".

-As of January 2023, four skaters have earned a perfect score for the triple Axel jump (since the introduction of the ISU Judging System in 2004): Yuzuru Hanyu, Javier Fernández, Yan Han, and Shoma Uno.
-Hanyu was awarded a maximum score ten times, the most among skaters.
-Besides the quality, Hanyu's jump is notable for its consistency, having landed 51 triple Axels with a positive grade of execution (GOE) in 53 international senior short programs, recording only two mistakes in a span of twelve years in that competition segment.